Is it balcony or baloney?

 legs crossed in front of

-the laptop, the right up
+the laptop, the upper

-per portion of my should
+portion of my right

-my neck, pained almost to
+with my neck, pained, almost

-the aspirin cream over it, as
+rub aspirin cream over it.

-that sometimes helps.
+Which sometimes helps.
 It’s

 the salve that I have.
 What